-This quick and easy dairy free paleo chicken salad is a low carb, gluten free and whole30 compliant lunch with a spicy curry kick!
+This quick and Easy Avocado Chicken Salad is a low carb, gluten free and whole30 compliant lunch with a spicy curry kick!
 So creamy and delicious!

 Because then you will fall in <3 <3 <3 with it, just as much as I have, without even THINKING about.